redis-developer/Reeko-Slack-Bot/README.md

 ### File shared on Slack

 Whenever a new file is shared in any public slack channel the [**file_share event**](https://api.slack.com/events/file_shared#:~:text=The%20file_shared%20event%20is%20sent,the%20files.info%20API%20method.) is sent to the Slack Bolt app.
-Firstly the file name is added as suggestion using the `FT.SUGADD` command in RediSearch, the file data like name, created, timestamp, mimetype, filetype, size, summary and image file path are added using the `JSON.SET` command.
+Firstly the file name is added as suggestion using the `FT.SUGADD` command in Redis Search, the file data like name, created, timestamp, mimetype, filetype, size, summary and image file path are added using the `JSON.SET` command.
 The file is then stored on the S3 bucket as an object with the key as the filename.

 ```bash